 A beautiful Punjabi pickle

 Making Indian pickles is so simple.
 Some are pickled in oil, some in an acid, like vinegar, or lemon or lime juice.
-They may take some time to allow the flavours to develop, but all good things take time.
+It may take some time to allow the flavours to develop, but all good things take time.